cyrichardson/docs-cloud-keep/api-docs/index.rst

    2017.
 For details, see
    :ref:`Limited Availability Program <limited-availability-program>`.

-Interactions with |product name| occur programmatically via the API.
+Interactions with |product name| occur programmatically via a REST API.
 Using the API, you can securely store and retrieve credentials systematically using the following resources: